 The Intellectual Forum runs a diverse programme of events across the year, so please check back regularly and sign up for our mailing list.

-We have the following scheduled events:
+We have the following scheduled events upcoming:

 "Extreme Climates: Ice and Environmental Change" for the Festival of Ideas 2018